 Facilities at Museum Angkut are excellent.
 Every restroom is equipped with disability toilets.
-There are wifi, food court, ATM, storage room, and even a free charging station.
+There is wifi, a food court, ATM, a storage room, and even a free charging station.
 The parking lot is spacious.

-A shuttle service is free to use for visitors who want to go to other tourists spots.
+A shuttle service is free to use for visitors who want to go to other tourist spots.
 Such as Jatim Park 1, Jatim Park 2, and Batu Night Spectacular.

 How To Get To Museum Angkut

 It’s relatively easy to get to Museum Angkut using public transport.
-From Arjosari Bus Station or Malang Railway Station, use public van ADL or AL heading to Landungsari Bus Terminal.
-After, take van heading to Batu Terminal.
-At Batu Terminal, hop into green or orange van heading to Museum Angkut.
-The public minivan fare is IDR 4k per trip.
+From Arjosari bus station or Malang railway station, use public van ADL or AL heading to Landungsari bus terminal.
+Continue by taking a public van heading to the Batu terminal.
+Stop at Batu terminal, hop into a green or orange van heading to Museum Angkut.
+The public minivan fare is Rp4.000 for a one-way trip.

 Tourists using private vehicles can take this route: Malang – MT.
 Haryono Road – Batu – Pattimura Road – Sultan Agung Road – Museum Angkut.
 The road is straightforward and easy to follow.

 Since the area around Museum Angkut is a popular tourist destination.
 There are plenty of road signs showing the museum location.
 The journey takes approximately 45 minutes from Malang.